DHRI-Curriculum/ProjectLab/lessons.md

 ## Find Collaborators:

 - Attending conferences and unconferences can be the best way to meet potential collaborators who share similar goals and passions.
-Informal gatherings are often the best place to chat with folks: “Birds of a Feather” dinners, or affinity group luncheons.
+Informal gatherings are often the best place to chat with folks: "Birds of a Feather" dinners, or affinity group luncheons.
 - Talk to a grant program office about your project; they may have some great recommendations.
 - Circulate some ideas on your professional social networks to scope out potential partners.